vinfreecs/genga/Documentation.md

  * poincareFlag i: By setting this flag, the [Poincare surface of section](#markdown-header-the-poincare-surface-of-section) is used.
  * IgnoreLockFile i: By setting this flag, the lock file is ignored and simulation can always be started again.
  * useGas i: By setting this flag, the [gas disc](#markdown-header-gas-disc) is used.
+ * NmaxTestParticles i: Set the maximal number of massive bodies in the test particle mode.

 Here i means an integer and f a floating point value.